MFlisar/compatibility/readme.md

 ## COMPATIBILITY

+Recently ALL my main libraries have been updated to support following KMP targets:

+* `jvm`
+* `android`
+* `ios`
+* `macos`
+* `wasm`

+> [!IMPORTANT]
-Recently ALL my main libraries have been updated to support KMP targets like `jvm`, `android`, `ios`, `macos` and `wasm`.
-The side effect is, that it was nearly impossible to keep the libraries binary compatible.
+> The side effect is, that it was nearly impossible to keep the libraries binary compatible.

-Beginning from 08/2025 I will update all libraries step by step and mark them initially as pre releases.
+Beginning from **08/2025** I will update all libraries step by step and mark them initially as pre releases.
 As soon as all are updated I will remove the `pre release` mark.
 From then on I will try my best to keep everything binary compatible.
 The list below contains all libraries that are done and published:

 ### Libraries